Stray

 1927-1938 Jabsawock.
 1927 1000cc v-twin JAP engine in a1938 BSA M20 chassis.
 Initially completed in 2014.
 Perfected in 2018.
 Won the Most Desirable Panther prize at the 2018 Dorest Panther Rally (even though it's not a Panther!).

 1965-92 Evans BSA.
 1000cc one-off v-twin made by Owen Evans, in a Norton featherbed frame, with Norton Commando bits.
-Renovation will be completed in 2018.
+Renovated by 2019 and winner of Best Beast award at the 2019 Beast of Dartmoor rally.

 1959 Panther v-twin: Manx Panther.
 1300cc v-twin made from two Panther M120 engines in a Dresda Manx frame.
-Work in progress...
+Winner of 5 awards.
+See Real Classic Magazine, 2021 & Classic Bike Magazine, April 2024; Work still in progress...

 Geoff lives in a converted "milking parlour", and in his spare time, used to make handmade footwear (until 2017 when metal arm screws started twanging on tendons), rides a dirt bike, tinkers with classic bikes, and “plays the blues harmonica to passing sheep”.
-He also regularly drives the tour bus each year for the Megalithomania conference, held in Glastonbury, and drives a regular bus.
+He also regularly drives the tour bus each year for the Megalithomania conference, held in Glastonbury, and until 2023, drove a regular bus.

 See Resources page for more info: http://www.diagnosis2012.co.uk/geo.html